What are Olives?

 However, if your canine has any health concerns, it is always a great idea to ask your veterinarian before feeding him or her olives.
 It is always better to check first.

-Actually, a few olives make a fantastic occasional treat.
+A few olives make an occasional fantastic treat.

-A couple of olives probably will not have any influence on the canine though olives are high in sodium.
+A couple of olives probably will not influence on the canine though olives are high in sodium.

 If your dog accidentally sneaks a couple of olives off of your plate and starts to act strangely, you should contact your vet as soon as possible.